wh0pper/sinatra_app_builder/README.md

 $ cd bloccbuster
 $ atom .
 ```
-**Code** You should now have a folder which contains a Active Record Skeleton on your Desktop.
+**Code** You should now have a folder on your Desktop which contains an Active Record Skeleton.
 Enjoy!